 Note that for colleges with no reported on-campus room and board, the average net price has been increased to account for living expenses.
 This number may not only reflect the net price paid to the school for tuition.

 To make a comparative assessment if UCF is worth the price, measures of it's relative value for tuition dollar can be examined.
 We've calculated an academic national percentile rating of 62/100 for University of Central Florida.
 Considering an average net price paid of $12,358, this leads to an overall value ranking of 64/100.
 This places the school 98th on our national Best Value Colleges ranking as a provider of a very high value education compared to actual overall price paid.

 |University of South Florida Main Campus||1.8% more expensive|

 |College of Charleston||179.5% more expensive|

 |Citadel Military College of South Carolina||98.3% less expensive|

 |University of North Carolina at Wilmington||0.8% less expensive|

 When considering ability to pay for college, the annual cost is often discussed but it's the "all in" multi-year degree cost which matters in the end.
 Let's take a look at what it could really cost for four years at University of Central Florida.

-At the current published rates, an estimated total tuition, fees and living expense price for a 4 year bachelor's degree at University of Central Florida is $67,052 for students graduating in normal time.
+At the current published rates, an estimated total tuition, fees and living expense price for a 4 year bachelor's degree at UCF is $91,352 for students graduating in normal time.
 This methodology for estimating the 4 year cost is a straight multiple of the most recent reported annual total cost and does not factor in tuition increases during the time you're in school.
 It also assumes you receive no grant or scholarship aid and pay the full list price.